zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 - [ ] Configuration parsing works correctly (instance-specific only)
 - [ ] No regression on existing functionality
 - [ ] Multiple instances work independently with their own configurations
+- [ ] Configuration updates when track changes or refresh is pressed

 ## Technical Details
 - Double-click window: 500ms (configurable in code if needed)
 - Configuration read directly by mute_button.lua
+- Configuration cached for performance (updates on track change)
 - Backward compatible - no changes needed for existing setups
 - Each mute button tracks its own click timing
 - Visual feedback unchanged (button state shows mute status)
 - Only instance-specific configurations supported (no global option)
+- Minimal implementation preserves all original behavior

 ## Next Thread Should:
 - Review test results from user